 wavelength: In a series of waves, the distance between two consecutive "peaks" or between two consecutive "valleys."

-- Strum Along - Students apply the concepts of the lesson to simple stringed instruments they make from rubber bands and boxes.
+- Strum Along with Shoebox Stringed Instruments: Sound or Music? - Students apply the concepts of the lesson to simple stringed instruments they make from rubber bands and boxes.
 Then the class organizes its sounds into music.

 How is sound different from music?